FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 When visitors come to your home and they don't want to be licked to death, or covered in pawprints... or you just want to be able to chat without distractions.

-Here are just a handful of easy steps that will help you train your pup to obey the Down command reliably.
+Easy steps that will help you train your puppy or dog to obey the Down command reliably.

-Slowly lower the treat to the floor in front of him, moving your hand further away from him as you get closer to the floor.
+Slowly lower the treat to the floor in front of him, moving your hand further away as you get lower

 A Little Extra Help.....

-You can help shape your puppy's response to the Down command, if needed, by using your treat-free hand to gently push down between his shoulders which will slide your pup's front legs forward.
+You can help shape your puppy or dog's response to the Down command, if needed, by using your treat-free hand to gently push down between his shoulders which will slide his front legs forward.

 If he still resists, use the hand with the treat to gently pull his front legs forward while giving some light pressure on his shoulders.

-Again though, only do this if your pup is getting confused and doesn't understand what you want, and only for the first couple of tries until he's got a grasp of the concept.
+Again though, only do this if Fido is getting confused and doesn't understand what you want, and only for the first couple of tries until he's got a grasp of the concept.

 This isn't a wrestling match though and the pressure shouldn't be enough to cause your pup to fight it.